HsuanLingLin/Personal-Website/content/home/experience.md

         * Designed and implemented a Risk Aggregator API using Java for preventing fraud in fraud mitigation toolkit.
         * Created a plugin by AWS Lambda and API Gateway for invoking an internal back-end service and aggregated the results for upstream client.
         * Constructed the service infrastructure and pipeline by leveraging AWS CDK infrastructure eco-system.
-        * Monitoring the availability and performance of the API by creating time and error metrics and alarms.
+        * Monitoring the availability and performance of the API by creating metrics, alarms, and dashboard.

   - title: Backend Developer
     company: JKOPay Co.
 Ltd.